Geometric Langlands in prime characteristic: Classical duality

 \subsection{The Abel-Jacobi map}

 From now on till the end of this section, we restrict to the open subset $B^0$ of the Hitchin base.
-To simplify the notation, sometimes we use $B$ to denote $B^0$ unless specified.
+To simplify the notations, we use $B$ to denote $B^0$ unless specified.
 Recall from Proposition \ref{reg torsor} that the cameral curve $\tC$ is smooth over $B^0$.

 Let